PennyLaneAI/pennylane/doc/advanced_usage.rst

         qml.RX(phi, wires=0)
         return qml.expval.PauliZ(0)

-Now, we contruct multiple QNodes on the same device and change the interface of one of them from NumPy to PyTorch:
+Now, we construct multiple QNodes on the same device and change the interface of one of them from NumPy to PyTorch:

 .. code-block:: python